sudorandom/kmcd.dev/content/posts/2024/protobuf-unknown-fields/index.md

 However, it's important to be aware of potential drawbacks:

-* **Increased message size:** Unknown fields contribute to the overall size of the message, potentially impacting performance.
+* **Library Support** Unknown fields aren't universally supported in every protobuf library implementation.
 * **Unintended consequences:** If unknown fields are misinterpreted by a receiving system, it can lead to unexpected behavior.
+If a system is passing along unknown fields it also doesn't know how to validate the data in the unknown fields.
+Think wisely about which components are responsible for validation.
+* **Security Concerns** Malicious users could potentially exploit unknown fields to inject harmful data into messages, especially if proper validation mechanisms are not in place.

 It is recommended by the [API Best Practices article](https://protobuf.dev/programming-guides/api/#support-partial-updates) on [protobuf.dev](https://protobuf.dev) to filter out unknown fields for public APIs.
 Here's the relevant section:

 > In general, public APIs should drop unknown fields on server-side to prevent security attack via unknown fields.
 For example, garbage unknown fields may cause a server to fail when it starts to use them as new fields in the future.

+### In conclusion
-**In conclusion, protobuf unknown fields are a valuable feature for handling unexpected data in your messages.
-They offer flexibility and backward compatibility while requiring careful consideration of their potential impact on message size and processing.**
+Protobuf unknown fields are a valuable feature for handling unexpected data in your messages.
+They offer flexibility and backward compatibility.
+They give you the power to handle many upgrade scenarios in a far more graceful way than traditional JSON/REST APIs.
+However, they do require careful consideration to when and where they are used.